XOP/css-codeguide/src/md/methodology.md

 <button class="button is-disabled">Sorry, can't do</button>
 ```

+So far it can be very tempting to use `.is-disabled` on it's own, though it shouldn't happen.
+Best way to guarantee this is prevent the states from having their own CSS rules.
+Use them only in combination with component classes.

 To clarify some things:
 Modifier and State are the same things in terms of BEM, the only thing that differs is the semantics.
 This is the reason some other methodologies deviate from BEM pattern.